garciart/pipeline-demo/03-jenkins-container/03-jenkins-container.md

     Password for 'svnuser': *************
     ```

-11. Navigate to the repository directory:
+11. Navigate to your local `demorepo` repository:

     ```bash
     cd demorepo